singe/fast-permute/README.md

 This gave a 1.3X speedup on the pypy3 best speed from above.

+Later, copying atom's hashcat approach, I changed to a buffer based on the number of bytes it contained, rather than the number of permutations.

 #### Multiprocessing

 Multithreading was a complete disaster, multiprocessing worked well.